jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We can improve our predictions about me even further by identifying the specific people and places that make me happy or sad or stressed, those that I perceive support my mental health and those who undermine it.

-We gathered this information quickly by pushing out a few key questions to my smartphone about my frequent contacts and locations over the first couple of months of my use of the app.
+We gathered this information quickly by pushing out a few key questions to me though my smartphone about my frequent contacts and locations over the first couple of months of my use of the app.

 Armed with this information, the app's algorithms can make even more precise predictions.